jangroth/aws-certification-notes/devops-engineer-professional.md

 * AMI issues
 * Attempt to use *placement groups* with instance types that don't support that
 * AWS running out of capacity in that AZ
-* If an instance is stopped, e.g. for updating it, autoscaling will consider it unhealthy and terminate - restart it.
-Need to suspend autoscaling first.
+* If an instance is stopped, e.g. for updating it, auto scaling will consider it unhealthy and terminate - restart it.
+Need to suspend auto scaling first.

 <a name="3_3_4_2"></a>
 #### [↖](#3_3)[↑](#3_3_4_1)[↓](#3_4) Suspending ASG processes

-You can suspend and then resume one or more of the scaling processes for your Auto Scaling group.
+You can suspend and then resume one or more of the scaling processes for your Auto Scaling Group.
 This can be useful for investigating a configuration problem or other issues with your web application and making changes to your application without invoking the scaling processes.